GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 [Schema.org is an example](https://schema.org/docs/gs.html).
 Created together by major search engines, the schema.org tags let you tell search engines about your content, so that they can better understand it.
 The tags create structure within unstructured web page data.
 For example, websites might use the schema.org tags to tell search engines that the breadcrumbs on their webpages are breadcrumbs, and then search engines can show these breadcrumbs in search results.

 Similarly, search engines won’t be able to interpret different paragraphs of text appropriately without signals as to the type of content.
-USA.gov uses [FAQPage](https://schema.org/FAQPage), a type of schema.org mark-up, to tell them that some of the headings on our pages are questions and the text that follows are answers; search engines use these to create special results that show full question and answer content from that website within search results pages.
+USA.gov uses [FAQPage](https://schema.org/FAQPage), a type of schema.org markup, to tell them that some of the headings on our pages are questions and the text that follows are answers; search engines use these to create special results that show full question and answer content from that website within search results pages.
 SpecialAnnouncement is one of the many Schema.org types.

 ## What is SpecialAnnouncement

-The [SpecialAnnouncement](https://schema.org/SpecialAnnouncement) mark-up allows web pages to identify themselves as containing new and important information for the public concerning the coronavirus response.
+The [SpecialAnnouncement](https://schema.org/SpecialAnnouncement) markup allows web pages to identify themselves as containing new and important information for the public concerning the coronavirus response.
 It also lets search engines provide a category for that type of information.
 Because these are announcements, they’re expected to apply for a limited amount of time, so expiration dates can be set.
 All of this data about the page can be used by search engines to present the page as a special or “rich” result to their users.
 These rich results are eye-catching to readers through modified layout, symbol and color.

 The major search engines have published guidance on how they will interpret your use of SpecialAnnouncement.
 They also shared information about how they actually support the data by using it in search results.